newque/newque/README.md

 ### Key Benefits

-Todo: Using Newque can afford you:
+Using Newque can afford you:

-- Peace of mind: over what?
+- **Peace of mind**: you no longer have to ask yourself worrisome questions such as: 'Will my data collector run if one of my agents accidentally disconnects?'
-- Saves you time: queue management over failed instances, pending queues, etc require hours of development and testing, and thousands of lines of code.
+- **Fast architecture prototyping**: it takes seconds to change the entire flow of data in your system to try different architectures.
+Avoid having to reinvent the wheel, or writing complicated and error-prone code to move data around.
-- Improves application performance: data retrieval is fast.
-Todo how fast?
+- **Time**: queue management over failed instances, pending queues, etc require hours of development and testing, and thousands of lines of code.
+Newque handles it all.
-- Todo: benchmarks
+- **Fast application performance**

 ## Getting Started